mrzachsnyder/Calculator/README.md

-# Simple calculator in react-native
+# A calculator for people who build things.
 ## Overview
-I still use my TI-84 graphing calculator, mostly because I've spent countless hours with it and know it like the back of my hand.
-I'd love to start using infinitely more powerful phone in my pocket, but the TI-84 has one specific feature that the iOS calculator doesn't: it allow you to both view and access your previous entries.
+I still use my TI-84 graphing calculator, mostly because I've spent countless hours with it in Mechanical Engineering school.
+I know it like the back of my hand!
+I'd love to start using infinitely more powerful phone in my pocket, but the TI-84 has one specific feature that the iOS calculator doesn't: it allows you to both view and access your previous entries.

-The MVP goal here is to add history to the iOS calculator, but I'm sure I'll think of additional touch-specific gestures that could be useful in the future.
+I recently learned about TypeScript and wanted to try React Native's TypeScript template, so I thought a calculator could be a fun project.
+My personal goal is to make something useful enough that I use it regularly while building things in my garage.
 ## Authors
 [mrzachsnyder](https://github.com/mrzachsnyder)

-## To-do checklist in no particular order
-* Double or long press on C to clear history
+## Bug fixes
-* Shrink text instead of wrapping it
+* Shrink text instead of wrapping it.
-* Speed up button press handling function (<Button onPress{() => buttonPress(props)} /> is slow)
+* Speed up button press handling function (<Button onPress{() => buttonPress(props)} /> is slow).
-* Fix history floating up with iOS system stuff
+* Fix history floating up with status bar.
 * Look into Android? (if this thing is just for me I'm not going to bother)
+## Future to-do items
-* Insert previous answer if operator button is pressed with empty input
+* Insert previous answer if operator button is pressed with empty input.
-* Consult with visual designer
+* Android support.
+* Visual design.
+* Double or long-press on C to clear input history.
+* Fix how the input history floats up into the system bar.